-MFF develops and implements statewide social marketing campaigns on behalf of all SNAP-Ed at MFF Local Implementing Agencies.
+MFF develops and implements statewide social marketing campaigns on behalf of all subrecipients.
 The current MFF social marketing campaign can be found at healthychoicescatchon.org.

-• Use of the MFF social marketing campaign digital and "on the ground" materials is encouraged.
+Use of the MFF social marketing campaign digital and "on the ground" materials is encouraged.
 Materials can be requested through MFF.

-• N/A
+N/A

-• Developing social marketing campaigns or using social marketing materials not provided by MFF.
+Developing social marketing campaigns or using social marketing materials not provided by MFF.